pchiorean/Indentz/README.md

 ⌘ _Suggested shortcut:_ ⌃E

-Batch exports all open **.indd** documents or all documents from a selected folder using up to two customizable PDF presets.
+Batch exports all open `.indd` documents or all documents from a selected folder using up to two customizable PDF presets.
 While Peter Kahrel's [**Batch Convert**](https://creativepro.com/files/kahrel/indesign/batch_convert.html) script is like a 'Swiss Army knife' export tool, this script is specifically designed to streamline workflows that need frequent PDF setting adjustments.
 It reduces the tedious clicking through multiple tabs and options in InDesign's native export dialog.
-(It also gave me a great opportunity to explore [ScriptUI](https://extendscript.docsforadobe.dev/user-interface-tools/scriptui-programming-model.html) development ;)).
+(It also gave me a great opportunity to explore [ScriptUI](https://extendscript.docsforadobe.dev/user-interface-tools/scriptui-programming-model.html) development 😉).

 ![Quick export](.img/script-quickexport.png)
 ![](.img/script-quickexport-legend.svg)